 A great way to get a better online reputation is by improving your domain authority.

-Blogging is one of my favorite ways to accomplish this.
+Blogging is one of our favorite ways to accomplish this.

-If you’re one of my faithful readers, you know how much I believe in this strategy.
+If you’re one of our faithful readers, you know how much we believe in this strategy.
 You can start scaling your lead generation through blogging as well.

 Publishing posts on your website on a regular basis will improve your SEO.
 You’ll be able to get both inbound and outbound links through this strategy.